proycon/analiticcl/README.md

 This states that the preferred word *huis* has two variants (historical spelling in this case), and both have a score (0-1) that expresses how likely the variant maps to the preferred word.
 When loaded into analiticcl with ``--variants``, both the preferred form and the variants will be valid results in normalization (as if you loaded a lexicon with all three words in it).
+Any matches on the variants will automatically *expand* to also match on the preferred form.

 What you might be more interested in, is a special flavour of the variant list called an *error list*, loaded into analiticcl using ``--errors``.
 Consider the following example: